The Foundation for a Meaningful Life

 Measurement

-• Telling and writing time to the 5 minute with digital and analog clocks
+• Telling and writing time to five-minute increments with digital and analog clocks

 • Understanding coin values and making equivalent coin exchanges